 Corticosteroids have an important role in:

-- regulating your blood pressure
+- controlling your blood pressure

-- fighting infection (immunity)
+- fighting infections (immunity)

 - regulating your mood.